alonfnt/pcax/README.md

 # pcax

-**PCAx** is a minimal Principal Component Analysis (PCA) written in Jax.
+**PCAx** is a lightweight, differentiable PCA implementation in JAX, designed for seamless GPU acceleration.
-The aim of this project is to provide a JAX-based PCA implementation, eliminating the need for unnecessary data transfer to CPU or conversions to Numpy.
-This can provide performance benefits when working with large datasets or in GPU-intensive workflow
+It eliminates unnecessary CPU transfers and conversions, optimizing performance for large datasets and GPU-heavy workflows.

 ## Usage
 ```python